Premier League: 10 things we learned, analysis, video - Matchweek 21

 5. Gutsy Gunners deserved more (Arsenal 1-2 Manchester City): They imploded but they deserved more.
 This was a very good display from Arsenal.
 Especially the first 55 minutes before all hell broke loose.
 They were incisive on the break as Saka, Martinelli, Lacazette and Odegaard were on the same page and ripped City apart.
 Arsenal should have been at least two goals up when City won their penalty kick.
 They continue to struggle to get points against the big boys and that is the final step for this young side to seriously push for a top four finish.
 Xhaka and Gabriel were at fault for rash decisions and Arsenal’s youngsters deserved more.
 Perhaps if Mikel Arteta was on the sidelines (he tested positive for COVID-19) he could have helped them get over the line, but he will still be proud of their display and they’re heading in the right direction.
 (JPW)

 6. Brentford never stop fighting (Brentford 2-1 Aston Villa): They are absolutely brilliant to watch and never give up.
 Thomas Frank is a very proud man and despite injuries which have hit them hard in recent weeks, Brentford keep on fighting and they are digging deep to win games at home.
 That will keep them in the Premier League this season and with 23 points after 19 games they are well on their way to the magic 40-point marker.
 What a season they are having.
+What an atmosphere their fans are creating at home.
+Brentford is a tough place to go.
 (JPW)

 7. Back-to-back blowouts (nearly) (Crystal Palace 2-3 West Ham): After starting the season brilliantly and establishing themselves as top-four contenders once again, West Ham hit a rough patch from mid-November to Boxing Day as they won just one of seven in the Premier League and slipped to 6th in the table.
 The 4-1 win over Watford midweek raised a few eyebrows, but that was against one of the Premier League’s worst defenses.
 What would they do against a rigorously drilled side like Crystal Palace?
 Turns out, much of the same (for a half, at least).
-Antonio is catching fire once again (more on that in a moment), the defense
+Antonio is catching fire once again, the defense

 is tightening was tightening back up for 80 minutes, and David Moyes will be feeling hopeful for what 2022 brings to east London.
 (AE)